What is Patient Flow?

 As a medical gas systems provider, CHT agrees that we collectively have the power to address patient health and safety and address patient flow in hospitals.
 Improving your patient flow is a way to increase revenue and patient satisfaction.

-Efficient patient flow will increase your healthcare facilities revenue and more importantly keep your patients satisfied and safer.
+Several hospitals and health systems are pursuing strategies to improve patient flow.
+The efficient patient flow will increase your healthcare facilities' revenue and, more importantly, keep your patients satisfied and safer.

-Failing to achieve the right care, at the right time, puts your facility at an operational efficiency deficit.
+Failing to achieve the proper care at the right time puts your facility at an operational efficiency deficit.
 Which in turn places your patients at risk for less than optimum care and potential harm.

 "Achieving hospital-wide patient flow, and ultimately improving outcomes and the experience of care for patients, requires an appreciation of the hospital as an interconnected, interdependent system of care.
 It also requires strong leadership; in fact, the role of executive leaders is critical for success."
 [Source: Rutherford PA, Provost LP, Kotagal UR, Luther K, Anderson A. Achieving Hospital-wide Patient Flow.
 IHI White Paper.
 Cambridge, Massachusetts: Institute for Healthcare Improvement; 2017.
 (Available at www.ihi.org)

 If you're convinced that improved hospital-wide patient flow is suitable for operational efficiency, make sure to include these 17 guidelines for ensuring better patient flow.

 CHT offers medical gas services to help you reach your compliance goals.
 To help you navigate through these challenges, start with a free 30-minute discovery call.

 Let's get started.#1.
 Share Capacity Data With Surrounding Hospitals

 #2.
 Coordinate the Arrival/Discharge of Patients Having Elective Procedures